 To fully understand what the innovation economy is, it is important to first know how it came about.
-The theory of this form of economics was developed only in the last few decades.
+The theory of innovation economics was developed in the last few decades.
 Previously, the growth of the economy was determined by the market’s response to price signals on the supply and demand curves and the efficient allocation of resources.
 And this made sense as the economy emerged from the Second Industrial Revolution.
 However, as the pace of technological development increased—specifically with digital technology—everything changed.

 How Is The Innovation Economy Changing Our World?